dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-History.md

 <!--Type: Header-->
 # Date: 11th & 12th Century AD

 Many churches are built in the 11th and 12th Centuries - the church was massively endowed and its role all pervasive in medieval society.
+Churches are listed on a separate page.

 <!--Type: Item-->
 # Date: 1101 AD